-If you are thinking about heading down to check out the towers, I would make sure you check the times that the tour will be going.
-Without going on one of the tours (costs 7 dollars) you will not be able to actually go into the area with the towers, you can only look at it from the outside.
-On the Saturday I went, the tours ran from about 10:30 to 4, every 30 minutes but check the website before you go, this is not an area of the town that you want to find yourself wandering around in.
+If you are thinking about heading down to check out the towers, make sure you check the times that the tour will be going.
+Without going on one of the tours (costs 7 dollars in 2012) you will not be able to go into the area with the towers; you can only look at it from the outside.
+On Saturday when I went, the tours ran from about 10:30 AM to 4 PM, every 30 minutes, but check the website before you go, this is not an area of the town that you want to find yourself wandering around in.

 A little history on the builder Simon Rodia and the towers is as follows.

 “The Watts Towers, consisting of seventeen major sculptures constructed of structural steel and covered with mortar, are the work of one man – Simon Rodia.
 In 1921, Rodia purchased the triangular-shaped lot at 1761-1765 107th Street in Los Angeles and began to construct his masterpiece, which he called “Nuestro Pueblo” (meaning “our town”).
-For 34 years, Rodia worked single-handedly to build his towers without the benefit of machine equipment, scaffolding, bolts, rivets, welds or drawing board designs.
+For 34 years, Rodia worked single-handedly to build his towers without the benefit of machine equipment, scaffolding, bolts, rivets, welds, or drawing board designs.
 Besides his own ingenuity, he used simple tools, pipe fitter pliers and a window-washer’s belt and buckle.
-The tallest of his towers stands 99½ feet and contains the longest slender reinforced concrete column in the world.
-The monument also features a gazebo with a circular bench, three bird baths, a center column and a spire reaching a height of 38 feet.
-Rodia’s “ship of Marco Polo” has a spire of 28 feet, and the 140-foot long “south wall” is decorated extensively with tiles, sea shells, pottery, glass, and hand-drawn designs.”
+The tallest of his towers stands 99½ feet and contains the most extended slender reinforced concrete column in the world.
+The monument also features a gazebo with a circular bench, three birdbaths, a center column, and a spire reaching a height of 38 feet.
+Rodia’s “ship of Marco Polo” has a spire of 28 feet, and the 140-foot long “south wall” is decorated extensively with tiles, seashells, pottery, glass, and hand-drawn designs.”

 Also of note, the area all around the towers from when you get off the freeway till when you arrive is pretty sketchy.
-I wouldn’t want to be driving around there at night or have my car break down, so know that going into your journey.
-Other then that, it is a fine piece of history that is worth checking out.
+I wouldn’t want to be driving around there at night or have my car break down, so know that going in.
+Other then that, it is a beautiful piece of history that is worth checking out.